Skip to content

 • Expected query after extracting embedded fields:

-In the log Explorer, if you want to directly specify viewing values extracted from the JSON text of each log message in the data list, add a field in the format @targer_fieldname to the display column.
-As shown below, we added the @fail_reason configured in the DQL query statement to the display column:
+In the Log Explorer, if you want to directly specify viewing values extracted from the JSON text of each log's message in the data list, add a field in the format @target_fieldname in the display columns.
+As shown below, we add the @fail_reason already configured in the DQL query statement to the display columns:

 Log Color Highlighting

-To help quickly locate key information in logs, the system uses color highlighting to display log content.
+To help quickly locate key information in logs, the system uses color highlighting for log content.
 When entering keywords in the search bar, only the matched keywords will be highlighted.

 Log Single Line Expand and Copy

-• Click the button in the log entry to view the full content of the log.
-If the log supports JSON format, it will be displayed in JSON format; otherwise, it will be displayed normally.
+• Click the button in a log entry to view the complete content of that log.
+If the log supports JSON format, it will be displayed in JSON format; otherwise, the content is displayed normally;

 • Click the button to copy the entire log content to the clipboard.